Wildlife & Animals – Lake Bogoria NR

 Anthony is the author of the Lonely Planet guide to Kenya.

-Unfortunately, overgrazing due to livestock encroachment is a big problem in the reserve, and there is very little wildlife to be seen.
+Unfortunately, overgrazing due to livestock encroachment is a big problem in Lake Bogoria National Reserve, and it only seems to be getting worse: there is very little wildlife to be seen.
 However, the birding is great and the real draw is the flamingos.
-Leopard tortoises are quite numerous.
 Mammals sometimes encountered are impala, dik-dik, zebra, Grant's gazelle and warthog.

 Abundant